cloudify-cosmo/docs.getcloudify.org/content/bestpractices/agiledevelopment.md

 ## The Deployment Update Feature

 Cloudify Manager provides a feature called Deployment Update, which provides a feature-rich, comprehensive solution to the challenge of updating existing blueprints.
-To learn more check the [Cloudify documentation page](https://docs.cloudify.co/4.6/working_with/manager/update-deployment/)
+To learn more check the [Cloudify documentation page](https://docs.cloudify.co/4.6/working_with/manager/update-deployment/).

 While more complicated than the approaches described in this document, it is the recommended approach to take in production environments as it is more structured, provides for rollback, and avoids the need to deal with Cloudify Manager's file system.

 ## Development Environment

 While it is possible to develop blueprints on a standard Cloudify Manager installation, it may be easier to use Cloudify's official Docker image.
-A "Getting Started" guide, demonstrating how to initialize a Docker-based environment, is available on [Cloudify's official site](https://cloudify.co/getting-started/#local)
+A "Getting Started" guide, demonstrating how to initialize a Docker-based environment, is available on [Cloudify's official site](https://cloudify.co/getting-started/#local).

 ## Modifying Blueprint Files

-> Note: At the moment, only the modification of resource files is supported for rapid development (that is: the ability to modify a blueprint without having to teardown its deployments).
+**Note: At the moment, only the modification of resource files is supported for rapid development (that is: the ability to modify a blueprint without having to teardown its deployments).**

 All blueprint files are located in the following directory on Cloudify Manager:

-/opt/manager/resources/blueprints/<tenant-name>/<blueprint-name>
+*/opt/manager/resources/blueprints/<tenant-name>/<blueprint-name>*

 For example, the files for a blueprint called test-blueprint on the default tenant will be located in:

-/opt/manager/resources/blueprints/default_tenant/test-blueprint
+*/opt/manager/resources/blueprints/default_tenant/test-blueprint*

+Modifying resource files in that directory will result in the changed files taking effect immediately.

 ## Resuming Failed Executions